-Our Identity Developing and promoting holistic, coherent and relevant practices of conflict resolution and peacemaking within Australia and beyond.
+Developing and promoting holistic, coherent and relevant practices of conflict resolution and peacemaking within Australia and beyond.
 Appreciating the awesomeness of life, complexity, diversity of culture and values, forgiveness, gratitude, healing, justice, understanding, and wisdom, and the enhancement of the autonomy, dignity and, well-being of all those involved in the practices.

 To promote a range of discussions, forums, training programs and workshops to increase awareness of the value for holistic practices within Australia and beyond.
 HPBB is committed to holistic practices and to a holistic context in providing education and ongoing training, mentoring, practice revision and research.